 The other drawback is you have to exude confidence when working with people’s taxes.
 This is something that is very personal to individuals and they are opening up their entire financial life to you.
 Trust is of the utmost importance!

-What skills or characteristics make a great tax consultant?
+What skills or characteristics make a great tax preparer?

 The most important characteristic is integrity.
 You are dealing with a lot of sensitive information from Social Security numbers to Driver’s License numbers to their entire financial picture.